777-victor/onflytest/backend/README.md

 config your .env project

-I personally you mailtrap to test mails and database to queue connection.
+I personally use mailtrap to test mails and database to queue connection.

 php artisan migrate:refresh --seed